vallejoj/WorkshopTemplate/workshops/AVBCS-Workshop/LabGuide300.md

 ### **STEP 2**: Add Mobile App Pages

 - At this point you should be seeing a view of your mobile application in the development console.
-We'll now begin adding pages to display and edit our business data.
+We'll now begin adding pages to display an inventory overview and item details.

 ![](images/300/mobileView.png)